Welsh language activity ideas

 Christmas is one of the most special times of the year and is a time for giving thanks and reflecting on the year passed.
 When the exciting time of Christmas approaches in early years settings it creates interest and enthusiasm, which will open up a wealth of communication and language development and idea sharing for children and their families.
-Now is the time to plan that special activity or craft and it is the perfect opportunity to introduce Welsh words linked to these.
+Now is the time to plan that special activity and to introduce Welsh words that link to Christmas.

 Children enjoy being creative so why not have them make a Giant Felt Christmas Tree.
 To do so you will need a large piece of green felt, smaller pieces of brightly coloured felt, stick on Velcro, scissors and a marker pen.
 You will need to fold the green felt in half and mark out one half of a Christmas tree against the fold.
+Cut out the marked Christmas tree.
 Once unfolded you will have a whole Christmas tree that is equal on both sides.
 Stick some Velcro on the back and attach to a hard surface e.g. a window or wall and then draw and cut out some decorations from the coloured felt.
 You can then let the children decorate their tree.
 The felt decorations should stick to the tree and can easily be removed so they can decorate it as many times as they like.
-To enhance the Welsh language development you could cut decorations into shapes and different colours and you could ask them what the Welsh names for the shapes and colours are.
+To enhance the Welsh language development you could cut decorations into shapes and different colours and ask the children to name in Welsh, the shapes and colours.